Dmaa/CS188-Project/README.md

 The input data is the file "cs188TD.csv", obtained from UCLA.

 Make sure before you run, appropriate python modules are installed.

-We would like to be considered for the best project award.